HJS-HJS/reinforcement_learning_tutorial/Summary/AlgorithmSummary.md

 &\leftarrow \theta + \alpha \sum_{t=0}^{\infty} \ {\triangledown}_{\theta} \ln{P_\theta (a_t \mid s_t)} \ G_t \\
 \end{align*}$$ -->

-- Unbiased, but high variance because all paths and possibilities have to be experienced.
+- Unbiased, but very high variance because all paths and possibilities have to be experienced.
 - The policy gradient implies:
     - Aim for good samples and avoid bad samples.
     - Trial and error is formalized as policy gradient.